CharlesIVEE/rocketarb/README.md

 How to?
 Here are the steps...
 Message me (ramana#2626) on the RocketPool Discord if you have any problems!

+## Rocketpool Node Operators

+Beginning with version vX.X.X, this arbitrage tool has been included as an official Rocketpool add-on.
+Here are the steps to using it:

+'''
+rpl@node:~$ rocketpool service config
++ Addons
++ Rocketarb
++ tick the box named "Enabled"
++ save config and restart service
+'''

 ## Docker mode

 If you have Docker installed, you can run `rocketarb` with no